 Michael M. Kitt, M.D., joined Theravance as Senior Vice President, Development in April 2002.
-From 1993 to 2002 Dr. Kitt was employed by COR Therapeutics, Inc., most recently as Vice President, Clinical Research.
+From 1993 to 2002 Dr. Kitt was employed by COR Therapeutics, Inc. (now Millenium Pharmaceuticals, Inc.), most recently as Vice President, Clinical Research.
 Dr. Kitt holds an M.D. from the New York University School of Medicine and a B.S. in Chemistry from Polytechnic University, New York.